dese236/fashionary/README.md

 # Fashionary - Personalied visual browsing

 ## Background :
-Welcome to fasiohnary!
+Welcome to Fashionary!
 This is the go-to place for all latest fashion trend :)
 This project is a final project we created during our studies in the course:
 Intelligent Interactive System at the Technion.
 In this project you can find a new and improved personalized browsing experience using CLIP model.